 Another beneficial trait of Yorkies is that they’re brave.
 It means that they won’t get overwhelmed by your emotions when your anxiety or depression kicks in.
 Being a small breed, Yorkies are lightweight so you can carry them in your pet purse to provide you with emotional support on the go.

-If you prefer a large dog breed, the mighty German shepherd is an excellent emotional support animal.
+If you prefer a large dog breed, the mighty German shepherd serves as an excellent ESA canine.
 Although they’re more popular as service animals, they have a couple of traits that make them ideal for this role.

 Let’s start with the fact that they’re intelligent.
 German shepherds can be trained to do just about anything.
 This dog can be trained to be patient, gentle, calm and caring.
 These traits make them suitable for individuals who get panic attacks.
 For such people, keeping a German shepherd provides a calming presence that keeps them stable and grounded.